 Change trains in Lauterbrunnen for the second leg of the journey, up the longest cog railway in Switzerland.
 The ride begins with a dramatic 14-minute ascent that offers astonishing panoramic views of the valley below as you travel up to the village of Wengen, perched on the side of a steep mountain.
-As the train climbs up the side of the mountain you can see a majestic vista of the deep green Lauterbrunnen Valley, framed by steep hillsides dotted with farms and massive snow-covered peaks in the distance.
+As the train climbs up the side of the mountain hundred-year-old rail This line from Kleine Scheidegg to Jungfraujoch is one of Europe's great engineering wonders, the world's highest subway climbing through four miles of tunnels inside the rock.
+The beginning of this 50-minute journey is not underground, and momentarily offers a great view; so sit on the right side of the train.
+The train makes two brief stops enroute to let everyone out for a walk through short tunnels to viewing stations, where you look through windows at the nearby mountain peaks and the landscapes far below.